rdkcentral/firebolt-apis/requirements/specifications/general/capabilities/capabilities.md

 See [User Granted Capabilities](#user-granted-capabilities) for more info.

-### 3.6.
-Capability Identifiers

-Capabilities **MUST** be identified by an XRN.
-The structure of a Firebolt Capability URN is as follows:

-`xrn:firebolt:capability:<category>:<name>`

-For example:

-`xrn:firebolt:capability:protocol:bluetooth`

-The `<category>` is used to group capabilities together to facilitate bulk permissions and **MUST** match the following regular
-expression:

-`^[a-zA-Z0-9\-]{1,32}$`

-Note that categories are not related to individual SDK modules, which group things to facilitate App development simplicity, not permissions management across multiple SDKs.

-The `<name>` identifies the specific capability when combined with the `<category>` and **MUST** match the following regular expression:

-`^[a-zA-Z0-9\-]{1,32}$`

 ## 4. How Capabilities Work

 A given Capability may or may not be supported or available.
 Additionally, a given Role may or may not be permitted or granted for a given Capability.

-While support for a Capability is static and global, the other status may differ from App to App.
+While support and availability of a Capability is static and global, the permission and grant status may differ from App to App.

-Determining the status of a Role and/or Capability is fundamental to both the Platform and the Apps that run on it.
+Determining the status of a Role and Capability is fundamental to both the Platform and the Apps that run on it.

 ### 4.1.
 Supported Capabilities

-Once an App has been launched, it may need to check if a certain capability is supported, to present the appropriate user experience.
+Once an App has been launched, it may need to check if a certain capability is supported to present the appropriate user experience.
 For example, an App may want to put Dolby Atmos badges next to its content, but only if the platform supports Dolby Atmos.

-The Firebolt Specification determines which capabilities **MUST** be supported by all Firebolt Devices, by listing those Capabilities in the Firebolt Specification Schema as `level: "must"` in the Capabilities array.
+The Firebolt Specification determines which capabilities **MUST** be supported by all Firebolt Devices, by listing those Capabilities in the [Firebolt Specification Schema](#61-firebolt-specification-schema) as `level: "must"` in the Capabilities array.

 For a capability to be supported, it **MUST** have *one* or *both* of